Self-similar shock wave solutions of the non-linear Maxwell equations: Theory and Results

 Combining Eq. (\ref{ans}) together with Eq. (\ref{anyagegy}), (\ref{ohm}) and inserting into the original last two Maxwell equations we get the following system:

 Having done the derivations we arrive at the next ordinary differential equation(ODE) system

 where prime means derivation with respect to $\eta$.
-Note, that if the following universality relations are held ($\delta =1$ and $\beta = -q-1$) the first equation is a total derivative and can be integrated resulting \eq f = a(q+1)\eta g^{q+1}. \eqe This fixes the connection between the electric and magnetic fields.
-From the second ODE we get that $\alpha = -1$ and $p=1$ should be.
+Note, that if the following universality relations are held ($\delta =1$ and $\beta = q+1$) the first equation is a total derivative and can be integrated resulting \eq f = a(q+1)\eta g^{q+1}. \eqe This fixes the connection between the electric and magnetic fields.
+From the second ODE we get that $\alpha = 1$ and $p=1$ should be.
 This means that our media should not have any conductivity for self-similar solutions.
-Inserting Eq. (\ref{feltetel}) into the second equation of (\ref{odesys}) we arrive to our final expression: \eq g' = \frac{2(q+1)^2\eta g^{2q+1} + (q+1)^3\eta^2 g^{2q} + h }{1 + q(q+1)^2\eta^2 g^{2q}} \eqe where light velocity c is fixed to unity remaining q and h the final two free parameters.
-The role of q is more important than the role of h.
+Inserting Eq. (\ref{feltetel}) into the second equation of (\ref{odesys}) we arrive to our final expression \eq -g' = \frac{2(q+1)^2\eta g^{2q+1} +h}{1 + (2q+1)(q+1)^2\eta^2 g^{2q}} \eqe where light velocity c is fixed to unity remaining q and h the final two free parameters.
+We set $h$ to 0.
 Note, that now different real q values mean different exponents for magnetic permeability representing different physical material properties and different physics.

-For general q there is no closed form for the solutions therefore we investigated the direction field of the ODE which helps us to gain global information for the solutions.
-Note that Eq. (\ref{vegso}) is non-autonomous (depending on $\eta$) therefore there is no general theorem for the direction field available.

-It is clear that for $q<0$ the denominator can be zero, therefore a singularity can appear where the first derivative of $f(\eta)$ can be infinite, which means vertical direction field.
-If a solution with an initial condition meets this field line than it stops, and cannot be continued.
-Note, that if $q<-1$ the denominator is zero for a $g(\eta) \sim \eta^r$ where $r<1$, which means that the points where the first derivative is singular lie on a concave function.
-Our numerical experience shows that for $q < -5/4$ all the solutions with an initial condition of $f(0) = r$ where r is a positive real number have a compact support with a finite $\eta_0$ and a final jump from $f(\eta_0)$ down to zero.